 2. Reduce the Risk of Flooding in Your Home

 One of the key reasons to waterproof anything is to keep water out.
 Waterproofing your foundation helps to direct water away from the structure so that even in times of extremely heavy precipitation, your home is at less of a risk of being flooded.
 Imagine being able to trust that your home will stay dry and warm, even in the middle of the wettest winter you’ve ever seen.
 It can also help protect your yard, garden, and even your vehicle because the process involves using special drains that push water away from the immediate area of your foundation.

 3. Breathe Easier With Drier Air and Less Mold

 Just like in the basement, having moisture in and around the foundation can translate to the overall atmosphere of your home.
 Having humid air can lead to breathing problems, mould, damage to furnishings, damage to artwork, damage to books and paperwork, and more.
 By getting the water away from the foundation, you’ll dry up the air a bit and reduce all these problems.
 This also helps the home feel less muggy in the summer, which means you may be able to save money by running your air conditioning a little less.

 4. Keep Your Home Structurally Sound

 Finally, the most important reason to waterproof your foundation is to protect the foundation itself.
 When moisture gets in and around the foundation, it starts to become damaged.
-Overtime, this will lead to the structure of your home being compromised.
+Over time, this will lead to the structure of your home is compromised.
 We can’t tell you how many foundation repairs or full replacements we’ve done due to old water damage that could have been avoided.
 By protecting your foundation now, you’ll minimize rot, shifting, leaks, and other issues.